PSFK’s professional-grade research platform, featuring access to our full-report library and on-demand research services.Take me to PSFK iQ

 This Future of Retail 2021 trends report is designed not only to help brands and retailers respond to the events of 2020, but also to build their business for 2021 and beyond.
 In this report, you’ll be asked to honestly assess where you are as a company today and identify where your next key investments should be (for more details, check out our Retail Resilience Rubric at the back of this report).
 If you commit to organizational introspection and infrastructure redevelopment now, your company will be better equipped to weather, meet customer expectations and thrive within the unknown and unexpected.

+This is the 2021 version of the report.
 The 2022 version of the PSFK Future of Retail 2022 can be found here.

 Through its partnership with cloud-based software provider Salesforce, luxury department store Saks Fifth Avenue is offering a more personalized shopping experience to its e-commerce shoppers.
 After re-platforming saks.com with Salesforce Commerce Cloud, the retailer now has greater access to a range of customer data points, including returns they've made or items that have been added to their carts or wishlists.
 This level of intel is providing Saks a more complete view of its shoppers' behaviors, both in-store and online, which in turn is facilitating more tailored recommendations and messages they share with each of their shoppers.Microsoft Powershelf ecosystem links shelves, stockrooms, checkout and distribution